ilta/fullstackopen/README.md

   redux-anecdotes/
   unicade-redux/
 part7/
-  bloglist-redux/       fronted from part5 used as template; use with backend from part5 bloglist-react-query/ fronted from part5 used as template; use with backend from part5 country-hook/ routed-anecdotes/ ultimate-hooks/
+  bloglist-backend/     backend for bloglist-redux and bloglist-react-query bloglist-react-query/ fronted from part5 used as template; use with backend from part5 or this part bloglist-redux/       fronted from part5 used as template; use with backend from this part country-hook/ routed-anecdotes/ ultimate-hooks/